 SOC 106.
-Demography.
-Study of population including growth and decline, fertility and mortality trends, migration, human ecology, and the interrelationship of population and socioeconomic change.
-Prerequisite: SOC 001 or equivalent.
+Introduction to Demography.
+Studies population including growth and decline, fertility and mortality trends, migration, human ecology, and the interrelationship of population and socioeconomic change.
 3 units.

 SOC 110.
 Urban Life and Problems.
-A political economic approach to urban development, with special emphasis on the roles played by various social groups and institutions.
+Takes a political economic approach to urban development, with special emphasis on the roles played by various social groups and institutions.
 Particular attention is given to the effects of urban growth, oppositional movements to growth and the global developments that affect urban conditions.
 3 units.

 SOC 118.
 Chicano Community.
-An analysis of the institutions, norms, values, and traditions of the Chicano community.
+Analyzes the institutions, norms, values, and traditions of the Chicano community.
 Included is an examination of the Chicano community's progress in mainstream American life with attention to the effect of ethnocentrism, racism and class.
 3 units.

 SOC 120.
 Ethnic and Race Relations.
-Analysis of relations among various racial, religious, nationality, and gender groups as they interact with racism, ethnocentrism and class in the United States and the world.
+Analyzes relations among various racial, religious, nationality, and gender groups as they interact with racism, ethnocentrism and class in the United States and the world.
 3 units.